JonLysons/JonLysons/README.md

 ### About me

-An accomplished production editor, copyeditor and writer, with considerable experience gained across leading consumer and trade publications for both print and digital.
+An accomplished content editor, copyeditor and writer, with considerable experience gained across leading consumer and trade publications for both print and digital.
 I possess an excellent standard of English, having written and edited a wide range of content to a high standard.
 Alongside a solid foundation in media law, I am skilled at managing the workflow from raw copy through to the finished product and adept at creating attractive page layouts and websites.

 ### Core Skills